chris-codeLab/docu-trax/README.md

 # Docu-Trax System Project
 ## Background Information
-Project is an application used to track, manage and store documents.
+Project is an application used to track, manage and store files.
 ## Features

 * Users can sign up/ log into the application